ml-opensource/FZAccordionTableView/README.md

 1. Add to Podfile: `pod 'FZAccordionTableView', '~> 0.2.3'`
 2. Subclass your `UITableView` with `FZAccordionTableView`
 3. Subclass your `UITableViewHeaderFooterView` with `FZAccordionTableViewHeaderView`

-## Swift Support
-FZAccordionTableView works with Swift!
-Check out the Swift Example in the "Example" folder to see FZAccordionTableView implemented in a Swift project.

 ## Example
 ![](Images/First_Example.gif) ![](Images/Second_Example.gif)